 MAXIMUM 90 DAYS waiting period for new employees

-Here’s a simplified chart of your options that comply with the law.
+Check to your right or scroll down for a simplified chart of your options that comply with the law.
 Generally, 1st of the month after date of hire, 1st of month after 30 days, 60 days.

 The interpretations and implementation can be quite confusing.

 There are also Orientation periods Federal Register in addition to waiting periods and probation.
 All carriers, unless you have the question on the employer app, which Anthem does not will consider the hire date the permanent hire date unless they can prove with an employee manual that they have a 30 days admin period and the person was hired for the 30 days orientation period on 9/12 etc. If employer does not ask about orientation period it is stated that whatever hire date the employer put on the employee app is the permanent hire date.

 Most Insurance companies only start coverage on the 1st of the month, thus 90 days probation may not actually work and be in-compliance with the law, thus the waiting period has to be shorter.

 Be sure to read the most recent rulings & graphs from YOUR Insurance Company!
 See Carrier’s below, then go to their administrative page.

 There has been a lot of confusion regarding waiting periods due to the difference between the federal Affordable Care Act (ACA) requirement of 90 days and the California state requirement of 60 days (AB 1083).
 Recently the Department of Managed Healthcare (DMHC) notified health plans regarding their regulatory position on this issue.
 The DMHC indicated (their website) AB 1083 addresses the maximum waiting period permitted for California health plans.
 ACA amended ERISA law so their 90 day maximum applies to employers.
 Therefore, an employer could select a waiting period of up to 90 days.
 First of the month following 60 days is not compliant with AB 1083.